How to Clean Monitor Screen: Avoid Common Mistakes

 Non-glass-coated Screens

 Alternatively, non-glass-coated screens usually have a matte finish.
 These are more common and less reflective, making them ideal for environments with variable lighting.
-Matte screens are treated with an etching process to reduce glare, which involves creating tiny grooves on the surface to scatter light.
-Cleaning these screens typically involves using a damp microfiber cloth, ensuring that water or cleaning solution is never applied directly to the screen to avoid seepage under the bezel.
+Manufacturers treat matte screens with an etching process that creates tiny grooves on the surface to reduce glare by scattering light.
+To clean these screens, you should use a damp microfiber cloth and avoid applying water or cleaning solution directly to the screen to prevent seepage under the bezel.

 When unsure of the screen type, users can refer to the manufacturer’s manual or check the model and make details usually found on the back or side of the monitor.
-If the manual is unavailable, a visual test can be performed by observing color shifts at different angles.
+If you can’t access the manual, you can perform a visual test by observing color shifts at different angles.
 For instance, if the colors remain consistent when viewed from the sides, it is likely an IPS panel, known for its wide viewing angles.
 If there is a noticeable color shift or darkening, it could be a TN panel, which typically offers narrower viewing angles.
 This simple test helps in determining the correct approach to cleaning and maintaining the monitor screen effectively.

 Materials Needed for Cleaning